 I use a lot of plain cooked chicken.
 I also carry extra-high-value treats for extra-special situations: my dog recalls away from a rabbit on a trail?
 Time to break out the baggie of steak bits!

-(“Holy shit, dude, you give your dog STEAK?”
-Yes, I understand the knee-jerk reaction but dude, have you seen how expensive halfway-decent store-bought dog treats are?
+(“Holy shit, bro, you give your dog STEAK?”
+Yes, I understand the knee-jerk reaction but bro, have you seen how expensive halfway-decent store-bought dog treats are?
 An occasional package of thin-sliced steak is a much better value, in terms of both monetary value and dog training value)

 Forget long, boring, “serious” recall training drills.
 It’s better to think in terms of short, sweet training games.
 Not because I think the recall isn’t serious business – of course it’s serious.
 The recall is as serious as it gets.